 Sadly, these statistics have been on an upward trend over the last few years.

 In order to lower injuries and fatalities, we need to be aware while driving, obey speed limits and be a responsible driver.

 How you can participate in Motorcycle Awareness Month

 - Motorists should take an extra moment to carefully check for motorcycles when changing lanes or turning at an intersection.
 A motorcycle can be hidden in a vehicle’s blind spot or covered by an object such as a bush or sign.

-- Motorcyclists must use turn signals for every turn or lane change.
+- Motorcyclists must always use turn signals.